-U. S. REVENUE MARINE STEAMER RUSH,

-Ounalaska, Alaska, July 4, 1887.
+U. S. REVENUE MARINE STEAMER RUSH, Ounalaska, Alaska, July 4, 1867.

-SIR: I have the honor to report to the Department the seizure on 30th June of the SR: I have the honor to report to the Department the scizure on soth June of the schooner Challenge, of Seattle, Wash., H. B. Jones, master, and Albert Douglas, of Seattle, Wash., president of the Douglas Fur Company, "managing owner," for viola-tions of section 1961, Revised Statutes, they having skins of female fur-seals and skins of unborn seal on board, which latter the captain and mate admitted were taken from the female seal killed by themselves or the crew of the vessel.
-The Challenge when found was anchored at Akoutan Island, Alaska.
-I took her in term of the Buch and proceeded to Complexity and delivered her skins.
-If in number tow of the Rush and proceeded to Ounalaska and delivered her skins, 151 in number, to the United States deputy marshal at this place, and have taken her arms and am-munition on board the Rush for safe keeping.
+SIR: I have the honor to report to the Department the seizure on 30th June of the schooner Challenge, of Seattle, Wash., H. B. Jones, master, and Albert Douglas, of Seattle, Wash., president of the Douglas Fur Company, "managing owner," for violations of section 1961, Revised Statutes, they having skins of female fur-seals and skins of unborn seal on board, which latter the captain and mate admitted were taken from the female seal killed by themselves or the crew of the vessel.

+The Challenge when found was anchored at Akoutan Island, alaska.
+I took her in the seal of the Proposed of the Company was anchored at Akoutan Island, alaska.

+tow of the Rush and proceeded to Ounalaska and delivered her skins, 151 in number, to the United States deputy marshal at this place, and have taken her arms and ammunition on board the Rush for safe keeping.

 The crew, consisting of fifteen men all told, were shipped at Port Townsend, Wash., by H. Bash, United States shipping commissioner, and were found present, excepting W. Couratz, of Germany, seaman, whom Captain Jones reports was taken sick and sent ashore at Goose Island, British Columbia, and "Hines," an Indian of British Columbia, was shipped in his stead at that place.
-On 2d July, in latitude 54° 58' N., and longitude 157° 26' W., Cape Cheerful, Ouna-laska Island, bearing SE. ‡ E. 66 miles, I boarded and examined the British steamer schoner Anna Beck, of Victoria, British Columbia, Louis-Olsen, master; Joe Bosquit, of Victoria, British Columbia, managing owner, on a sealing voyage, and having about 334 seal-skins on board, 19 of which the captain admitted were taken on Behring Sea.
-His boats had recently been taken out of the water and considerable fresh seal blood and gurry were found on deck, indicating that seal had been skinned and sear blood and gurry were found on deck, indicating entates and the sear nation of search and dressed on board that day.
+On 2d July, in latitude 54° 58' N., and longitude 157° 26' W., Cape Cheerful, Ounalaska Island, bearing SE. ‡ E. 66 miles, I boarded and examined the British steamer schooner Anna Bock, of Victoria, British Columbia, Louis Olsen, master; Joe Bosquit, of Victoria, British Columbia, managing owner, on a sealing voyage, and having about 334 seal-skins on board, 19 of which the captain admitted were taken on Behring Sea.
+His boats had recently been taken out of the water and considerable fresh seal blood and gurry were found on deck, indicating that seal had been skinned and dressed on board that day.
 I seized the vessel for violation of section 1956, Revised Statutes, took her in tow, and proceeded to Ounalaska.

 This vessel was seen on June 30 in nearly the same position as when we found her, by Captain Page, of the steamer Dora, with several boats out hunting seal.

 I found on board a crew of nineteen men, all told (seven white and twelve Indians), and the captain reported that on June 30 two boats, containing two Indians each, were lost in the fog and could not be found, in addition to the above number.